Investiture Controversy: Political antagonisms and the transformation of authority

+Trajectory and cycle

 Many of the papal selections before 1059 were influenced politically and militarily by European powers, often with a king or emperor announcing a choice which would be rubber-stamped by church electors.
 The Holy Roman Emperors of the Ottonian dynasty believed they should have the power to appoint the pope.
-Since the ascendance of the first of that line, Otto the Great (936–72), the bishops had been princes of the empire, had secured many privileges, and had become to a great extent feudal lords over great districts of the imperial territory.
+Since the ascendance of the first of that line, Otto the Great (936–972), the bishops had been princes of the empire, had secured many privileges, and had become to a great extent feudal lords over great districts of the imperial territory.
 The control of these great units of economic and military power was for the king a question of primary importance due to its effect on imperial authority.
 It was essential for a ruler or nobleman to appoint (or sell the office to) someone who would remain loyal.

-Problems with simony became particularly unpopular as Pope Benedict IX was accused of selling the papacy in 1045.
-Henry III, Holy Roman Emperor from 1046 to 1056, settled the papal schism and named several popes, the last emperor to successfully dominate the selection process.
+Simony became particularly unpopular as Pope Benedict IX was accused of selling the papacy in 1045.
+From 1046 to 1056, Henry III settled the papal schism, and named several popes, the last emperor to successfully dominate the selection process.
 Six-year-old Henry IV became King of the Germans in 1056.